OkatsuChan/Beginner-Object-Oriented-Programming-In-CSharp/README.md

 # Beginner Object Oriented Programming in C# and .NET Core

-All of the application contents are in this repository.

-The applications have been built as part of my course on how to learn C# on Udemy.

-Link to the course: https://www.udemy.com/beginner-object-oriented-programming-in-csharp-and-dotnet-core
+All code contents used for the course called - Beginner Object Oriented Programming In C# and .NET Core.

+You can access the course at: [https://www.udemy.com/course/learn-csharp-by-building-applications/](https://www.udemy.com/course/beginner-object-oriented-programming-in-csharp-and-dotnet-core/)